-This Summer Millbrook Head Buyer Dan set himself a special Planet Positive challenge - to plant a hanging basket that's as good for the garden as it is for the enviroment.
+Millbrook Head Buyer Dan set himself a special Planet Positive challenge - to plant a hanging basket that's as good for the garden as it is for the environment.
 Read on for his top tips on planting a new basket and his pick of Millbrook eco products.

 One of the many reasons I love working for Millbrook is the core value of reducing our impact on the environment.
 We’re doing more and more great things in-store, from recycling plastic pots to producing our own solar energy.
 Sustainability is now the overriding factor in what we choose to sell.
 There are so many brilliant sustainable alternatives to use now and as a buyer I love trying to find them!

 For many years I’ve enjoyed planting hanging baskets in my garden, but I’ve always used the same types of liners, compost and feeds not really thinking about their sustainability.
-This Summer was time for a change!
+So it's time for a change!
 I decided to set myself a challenge - to see if I can get the same results from my baskets (if not better) by using the most sustainable products we sell.

 I’m a big fan of Parker’s Garden Cocktail Jumbo Packs.
 They are so simple to use and the label even gives you a little planting plan.
 I’ve used the “Berry Bliss” colour combination as it goes with the colour theme in my garden.
 Using Millbrook’s Thriller, Filler & Spiller guide, I have planted some central matching Osteospermums (Thrillers), to complement the packs Verbena (Filler) and Petunias and Calibrachoa (Spillers).